 - The bitstream shall conform to HEVC Main 10 Profile or HEVC Scalable Main 10 Profile, Main Tier, Level 5.2.
-Note that when a bitstream is indicated to conform to a level that is lower than Level 5.2, it is also considered as conforming to Level 5.2. - The color subsampling shall be 4:2:0. - Each SPS shall have vui_parameters_flag set equal to 1.
+Note that when a bitstream is indicated to conform to a level that is lower than Level 5.2, it is also considered as conforming to Level 5.2. - Each SPS shall have vui_parameters_flag set equal to 1.
 This indicates that the vui_parameters() syntax structure as specified in HEVC [2] Annex E is present. - Each SPS shall have chroma_loc_info_present_flag set equal to 1 and both chroma_sample_loc_type_top_field and chroma_sample_loc_type_bottom_field set equal to 2.
 This indicates that the top left chroma sample is aligned with the luma pixel in the top left corner.